 Critical, must-read, very important tip for cherry pickers:

 Call ahead.
-Although growers strive to update their websites, and we strive to update our Facebook page with Friday posts and additional updates throughout the week, availability is always subject to change.
+Although growers strive to update their websites, and we strive to update this page with additional updates throughout the season, availability is always subject to change.
 Also, this year, far fewer people will be permitted and possibly no walk-ins will be allowed.
 Call ahead.

 Watch for traffic.
 Thousands of families will visit Brentwood this spring to pick cherries.
 This means a lot of traffic on mainly one-lane country roads.
 Always keep an eye out for drivers who may be in a rush.